supervisely-ecosystem/RT-DETRv2/supervisely_integration/demo/INFERENCE-2.md

   - [Deploy in a Docker Container](#deploy-in-a-docker-container)
 - [Using Your Model as a Standalone PyTorch Model](#using-your-model-as-a-standalone-pytorch-model)

-You can use your model in very different ways depending on your needs.
+> You can use your model in very different ways depending on your needs.
 For more information, please, refer to our full [Inference & Deployment](https://docs.supervisely.com/neural-networks/overview-1) documentation.

 ## Apply Model to your Project

 You can apply your model in a single click.
 Select the input project and datasets, configure inference settings if needed, and run the model.

+*(We add this selector right into the page)*

 ![Selecting a project GIF (tmp)](https://developer.supervisely.com/~gitbook/image?url=https%3A%2F%2Fuser-images.githubusercontent.com%2F79905215%2F222367677-cdee343d-a841-4868-9106-10d3f44d9e76.gif&width=768&dpr=4&quality=100&sign=424c1477&sv=2)

-You can also get predictions with **Applying Apps**, such as [Apply NN to Images](https://ecosystem.supervisely.com/apps/nn-image-labeling/project-dataset) or [Apply NN to Video](https://ecosystem.supervisely.com/apps/apply-nn-to-videos-project).
+> You can also get predictions with **Applying Apps**, such as [Apply NN to Images](https://ecosystem.supervisely.com/apps/nn-image-labeling/project-dataset) or [Apply NN to Video](https://ecosystem.supervisely.com/apps/apply-nn-to-videos-project).
 Read more in documentation [Apply Model in Platform](https://docs.supervisely.com/neural-networks/overview-1/supervisely-serving-apps#apply-model-in-platform).

 ## Serve Model in Supervisely Platform

 To deploy a model on the platform, we use [Supervisely Serving Apps](https://docs.supervisely.com/neural-networks/overview-1/supervisely-serving-apps).
 For your model use the {Serve RT-DETRv2} Serving App:

+*(Clickable widget)*

 ![Serve RT-DETRv2 App](img/serving-app.png)